ShashSunkum/TrinityCollegeFoodPantryMS/README.md

 ### Additional Features
 - Feature 1: Recipe Generator
    - Ability to generate recipes with items from inventory.
+- Feature 2 (Unimplemented): Non-Admin accounts
+   - Ability for non-admin users to create accounts.
+   - Non-admin accounts can use the recipe generator and view inventory, but not edit inventory.

 ## Non-Functional Requirements